 The table below shows the prices for residents and non-residents who are either partially or totally disabled, including military veterans:

-The best part is, you can feel good after buying your fishing license.
-Every penny you spend goes towards the conservation and protection of Alabama’s marine wildlife, as well as education about the state’s natural resources.
-So after your purchase, you can rest easy knowing that your money is being put towards good causes.
+All proceedings from Alabama fishing license sales go towards the conservation and protection of the state’s marine wildlife, as well as education about the its natural resources.
+So after your purchase, you can rest easy knowing that your money is being put towards a good cause.

 Different Types of Fishing Licenses